Bothrocophias campbelli

-Bothrocophias campbelli, commonly known as Campbell's toadheaded viper, the Ecuadorian toadheaded pitviper, and víbora boca de sapo in Spanish, is a species of venomous pitviper in the family Viperidae.
+Bothrocophias campbelli, commonly known as Campbell's toadheaded viper, and the Ecuadorian toadheaded pitviper, is a species of venomous pitviper in the family Viperidae.
 The species is endemic to South America.
 No subspecies are currently recognized.

 Etymology

-Bothrocophias campbelli was named in honor of American herpetologist Jonathan A. Campbell.
+Bothrocophias campbelli was named in honor of the American herpetologist Jonathan A. Campbell.

 Description

 The total length (including tail) of the specimens of B. campbelli which are available ranges from the type specimen, an adult male 87.0 cm (Freire-Lascano, 1991), to 105.7 cm for a large gravid female (Freire-Lascano & Kuch, 2000), to 121.9 cm for a specimen from Imbabura, Ecuador, and another of 123.0 cm from the type locality.

 The scalation includes 21–25 (usually 23) rows of dorsal scales at midbody, all of which are keeled except for the first rows.
 The posterior dorsals have tubercular keels, even in small specimens, while in large specimens these keels are highly elevated.
 There are 152-167/159-177 ventral scales in males/females and 51-64/48-60 paired subcaudal scales in males/females.
 On the head there are 3–8 intersupraocular scales, 7–8 supralabial scales, the second of which is usually fused with the prelacunal to form a lacunolabial, and 9–10 (usually 9) sublabial scales.